Skip to content

 print()

-Implementation of stack using a linked list.
+Implementation of a stack using a linked list

-first, we need to find which end we need to choose to perform operations on the linked list so we can easily insert and delete a new node or value in the stack.
+First, we need to find which end we need to choose to perform operations on the linked list so we can easily insert and delete a new node or value in the stack.
+If we choose the last position of the linked list as the top position of the stack, then we need to traverse the whole list to insert and delete the node or value.

-and if we choose the first position of the linked list as the top position of the stack then we don’t need to traverse the whole list to insert and delete the node or value. so we choose the first position of the linked list as the top position to implement the stack.
+And if we choose the first position of the linked list as the top position of the stack, then we don’t need to traverse the whole list to insert and delete the node or value.
+So we choose the first position of the linked list as the top position to implement the stack.

 Push operation

-to perform a push operation in a stack we need to insert a new node at the beginning position of the linked list. and we already know how to insert a new node at the beginning of the linked list.
+To perform a push operation in a stack, we need to insert a new node at the beginning position of the linked list.
+And we already know how to insert a new node at the beginning of the linked list.

-if you don’t know how to insert a new node at the first position then check out the insertion in the linked list tutorial.
+If you don’t know how to insert a new node at the first position, then check out the insertion in the linked list tutorial.

 Pop operation

-to perform the pop operation in a stack we need to delete the first node of the linked list. and we already know how to delete the first node of the linked list.
+To perform the pop operation in a stack, we need to delete the first node of the linked list.
+And we already know how to delete the first node of the linked list.

-if you don’t know how to delete the first node of the linked list then check out the deletion in the linked list tutorial.
+If you don’t know how to delete the first node of the linked list, then check out the deletion in the linked list tutorial.

-Python program to implement stack
+Python program to implement a stack

 class EmptyStackError(Exception):